-Joely C. Rogers is an artist, illustrator, and former pastry chef based in Asheville, North Carolina who is interested in the interconnection between nature, food, and culture.
+Joely C. Rogers is a food illustrator, writer, and former chef and cooking teacher who is interested in the interconnection between nature, food, and culture.

 She also has extensive knowledge of picture framing and image display.
 Along with her husband Mark Rogers, she co-owns Frame Destination, an online picture frame company for DIY framers.

-I create art and illustrations focused on nature, plants, animals, food, and ingredients using colored pencils, graphite, pen and ink, and watercolor.
-Depending on the subject, I manipulate these traditionally-rendered images into digital compositions with supportive text to be used as infographics or posters.
+I create art and illustrations focused on food and ingredients using colored pencils, graphite, pen and ink, watercolor, photographic images, and digital software.

-My favorite subjects are still life compositions of plants, animals, and food, people harvesting, processing, preparing, and serving food, and global cultural landscapes such as farms, farmers markets, and gardens.
-I am also interested in depicting historical and modern agricultural practices and manufacturing, as well as the individuals involved in these activities.
+My favorite subjects are still life compositions of food and ingredients, people harvesting, processing, preparing, and serving food, and global cultural landscapes such as farms, farmers markets, and gardens.
+I like exploring and depicting historical and modern agricultural practices and manufacturing, as well as the individuals involved in these activities.